of the assessed value of the property, with a $2,000 annual tax exemption

 The Use and Occupancy Tax rate is 1.21% of the assessed value of a property, with a $2,000 annual tax exemption.

 Beginning July 1, 2015, an exemption of $165,300 applies to the assessed value of each property used for business.
 This translates into a $2,000 annual tax exemption ($167 per month or $500 per quarter).
-If there are multiple businesses using or occupying the same property, the $2,000 tax exemption is divided equally between them.
+If there are multiple businesses using or occupying the same property, the $2,000 tax exemption is divided equally among them.
 Landlords must inform tenants of the number of users or occupiers of the property so they’re aware of how the exemption should be divided.

 The Office of Property Assessment determines the value of your property.
 If you disagree with your property assessment, you can file an appeal with the Board of Revision of Taxes (BRT).
 Appeal applications are due by the first Monday in October prior to the tax year for which you are requesting a revision.
 (For example, the due date for 2016 appeals was October 5, 2015.)